kaytlinwu/Unsupervised_Learning_Project/README.md

 - Elbow method was performed and the optimal number of clusters was found to be 6.
 - KMeans model was performed using 6 clusters.
 Results were plotted on 2 dimensions using PCA component 1 and PCA component 2.
-- 6 distinct clusters can be seen through the KMeans model.
-Overlap between cluster 1 (orange) and cluster 3 (red) can be seen.
-As plot is 2 dimensional, separation may occur past the 2nd dimension.
-- Overall KMeans clustering using 6 clusters represents the data well.
+- Overall the KMeans clustering provides good separation between all clusters except for cluster 1(orange) and 3(red).

 ### Hierarchical Clustering

-- Dendrogram was performed and the optimal number of clusterse was found to be 6.
+- Dendrogram was performed and the optimal number of clusters was found to be 6.
-- Hierachical Clustering was also plotted on 2 dimensions using PCA component 1 and PCA component 2.
+- Hierarchical Clustering was performed using 6 clusters.
+Results were plotted on 2 dimensions using PCA component 1 and PCA component 2.
-- Compared to KMean, less distinct clusters are seen with hierarchical clustering.
-Clusters have more overlap between each other.
+- Compared to KMeans, Hierarchical Clustering provided more distinct separation between clusters.

 ### PCA Analysis
 - PCA analysis found that the first principal component contained 41% of the variance and the second principal component contained 17% of the variance.
 Together, these two components accounted for 58% of the variance.
+- Skree plot suggests that the optimal number of principal components is 4.

 ## Conclusion/Further Directions
 - Wholesale data can be clustered into 6 distinct clusters.
 These clusters can be useful in grouping customer spending data and understanding customer yearly spending.
-- KMeans model performed better at forming distinct clusters compared to the Hierachical model.
+- Hierachical model performed better at forming distinct clusters compared to the KMeans model.
+- Future considerations for modelling would include reducing the PCA components from 6 (which was used for modelling in this notebook) to the optimal number of components, 4, and repeating the KMeans and Hierarchical Models.
 - Other clustering models could be explored in order to find which model best suits the data.